sathya-ml/multimodal-vrnn-vae/README.md

 At least in the case of the MM-VRNN, the network has to somehow learn how a missing modality is represented due to the way the model is structured.
 This constrains us to include missing modalities in the training phase.
 Similar reasoning also stands in the case of the MM-VAE, and it is beneficial to include missing modalities in the during training.
 For $N$ modalities, there are $2^N - 2$ viable possible combinations of missing modalities, so using them all systematically would result in a very large number of training cycles.
 An alternative approach is to use modality dropout, a technique where, during training, one or more modalities are randomly removed from the input data.
 This has the benefit of improving robustness and preventing over-reliance on any single modality.

 Modality dropout was first introduced in [Neverova et al. (2015)](https://arxiv.org/pdf/1501.00102).
 In this project, however, a very rudimentary form of it is implemented where a dropout probability is set, and if triggered, one or more modalities (sampled uniformly) are randomly removed from the input data at each iteration.
+This is one aspect of this project that could significantly boost model performance if improved.

 ## References

-**Other multimodal VRNN implementations** (the list is not exhaustive, and the order is irrelevant):
+Other multimodal VRNN implementations (the list is not exhaustive, and the order is irrelevant):

 + [Multimodal Deep Markov Model (MDMM)](https://github.com/ztangent/multimodal-dmm)
 + [A Multimodal Predictive Agent Model for Human Interaction Generation](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w66/Baruah_A_Multimodal_Predictive_Agent_Model_for_Human_Interaction_Generation_CVPRW_2020_paper.pdf)